jobbflykt/x509-mode/README.md

     M-x x509-dwim

-The command line for all command can be edited with C-u prefix.
+The command line for all of the above commands can be edited with C-u prefix.
 Example:

     C-u M-x x509-viewcert